 Each solar hub can support free educational resources that seek to increase rural access to education and support entrepreneurship, especially for women and girls.
 We are leveraging the tremendous advancements that have taken place towards universal education, and this will be made possible through partnerships with organizations such as Rumie Initiative and One Billion.
 Research has shown that educating girls is one of the best investments to combat climate change.

 The ACAI is planned to be implemented by a network of people and organizations across the African continent.
-The following initial set of organizations have been or will be invited to join this initiative:
+The following initial set of organizations have joined this initiative:

 - Pan African Centre for Climate (PACC) Policy – Ghana